PSSRA/pssra.github.io/content/join/bylaws.md

 3. Any Liaison between the Chapter and a group of associated advisors or experts
 4. One administrator per Chapter Region

 Unless otherwise stated in Bylaws or Policies, Representatives must be either full National members or full Local Comrades of the Chapter.
-They may be appointed by majority vote of the combined CCC and CRC, or elected by a majority vote of Chapter membership.
-If an election takes place for a regional role, the voting base for regional administrators shall be members primarily residing in that region of the Chapter.

 Chapter Representatives may only access Organization membership records or Chapter records containing member PII if the Representative is a national member of the Organization and has signed a non-disclosure agreement with the Organization as described above.

+### SUBSECTION ONE: REPRESENTATIVE APPOINTMENT {#4-3-1}

+1. **Regional administrators** will be elected by approval vote by the full members and full local comrades of that region following the same procedures as for CCC Officers, specified in Article 4, Section 2, paragraph 4.
+In the event of a vacancy before a vote can be held, an interim regional administrator may be appointed by an approval vote of the combined CCC and CRC.
+2. **Liaisons for associated groups** will be chosen by members of the associated group.
+3. All other Representatives will be appointed by approval vote of the combined CCC and CRC.

 ## SECTION FOUR: CHAPTER ORGANIZING COMMITTEE {#4-4}